Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Study Wiki for Tech Impact/Troubleshooting.md

 - **Displays** - Display problems are often caused by incorrect settings, loose connections, and incorrect or corrupted drivers.

 ## [[Storage]]
+Storage devices include persistent storage such as storage drives and RAID storage.
+The most common causes of storage device problems are **bad adapters**, a **bad or failing drive**, or **improper connection**.
+You must be able to troubleshoot and diagnose problems with these systems based on a given scenario.

+### Common Symptoms
+While a bad adapter and an improper connection are relatively simple to detect and test, symptoms of a bad or failing drive are more complicated.
+Below is a list of common symptoms of a bad or failing drive or RAID.

+#### LED Status Indicators
+Light-emitting diode (LED) status indicators are typically visible on storage devices.
+A blinking light typically indicates a busy drive, while a light that does not come on at all or stays solid may be an indicator of a problem.
+However, you need to look at the **vendor-specific specifications** for indicator lights since the indicator lights on one product may not have the same meaning as lights on another product, such as a RAID display with a light that only comes on when a problem is detected in the array.

+#### Grinding Noises
+A grinding noise originating from a storage device is a significant **indicator of imminent failure** in a motor or spindle within the device.
+This grinding sound can also be heard as squealing sounds or nails on a chalkboard.
+It is important to **back up** the affected drive immediately and **replace** the drive.

+#### Clicking Sounds
+A rhythmic clicking or ticking sound is an indicator of a drive that is **in the process of failing**.
+Once again, back up and replace the drive immediately.

+#### Bootable Device Not Found
+Upon bootup, a storage device is first detected by the **BIOS/UEFI**, and then the OS.
+The “Bootable Device Not Found” error can be an indicator of a complete failure to boot or a failure of the OS to be found.
+Check **connection points and cables** between the motherboard and the drive if BIOS/UEFI autodetection fails.
+If a proper connection does not resolve the issue, it may be a bad drive.
+If the BIOS/UEFI is able to detect the drive but is unable to detect the OS, the issue may lie in the **master boot record (MBR)**.

+#### Data Loss/Corruption
+Data loss or corruption can be caused by a **failing or full drive**.
+To remedy the issue, first attempt to **remove unneeded files** or applications or **defragment** the drive.
+If this does not remedy the issue, you may attempt to **format** the drive and **reinstall** the OS.
+If the issue persists, the drive is most likely failing.

+#### Extended Read/Write Times
+Extended read/write times, like data loss/corruption, can be indicators of a **failing or full drive**.
+Troubleshoot this issue as you would data loss/corruption.

+#### Input/Output Operations Per Second (IOPS)
+Input/output operations per second (IOPS) refers to how many reads and writes a storage device can perform in a second and is listed on storage devices, such as NAS and RAID systems.
+A **steadily declining IOPS** may be an **indicator of drive failure**.

+#### Missing Drives in OS
+Missing drives in the OS may be indications of a connection issue or an improperly set up storage device.
+Troubleshoot missing drives by checking connections, checking the **BIOS/UEFI** for the enabled drive, finding the drive in disk management or disk utility, making sure the drive is prepared and partitioned properly, updating drive drivers, and checking for bad sectors, which may cause the OS to show the drive as unreadable.

+#### Solutions
 Computer does not recognize a storage device.

 | Probable Cause              | Possible Solutions                   |